Perfect Quantum State Revivals: Designing Arbitrary Potentials with Specified Energy Levels: Conclusions

 \section{Conclusions}

-We have presented a general method for desiging potentials that exhibit perfect quantum state revivals.
+We have presented a general method for designing potentials that exhibit perfect quantum state revivals.
 The examples given demonstrate the power and flexibility of the method; there exist endless possibilities for other energy level patterns that obey Rule (\ref{eq:energy}); constructing their corresponding quantum potentials leads to a multitude of potentials that exhibit perfect wavepacket revivals.
 The intertwining method described above and applied in Algorithm 1 can also be used to quickly and easily design potentials that have any desired energy level positions and is thus a powerful inverse design technique that may possibly have applications beyond what we have considered here.
 Since separation of variables allows the construction of $n$-dimensional potentials from individual 1-dimensional potentials, the spectral engineering of any desired potential is conceivable with the algorithm presented.
-A possible extension of our work could include designing potentials for relativistic quantum revivals~\cite{prl104-120403-strange}.
+Finally, it should be pointed out that the operators $A^+$ and $A^-$ are not unique~\cite{Mielnik1984}; higher-order operators would allow isospectral deformations similar to what we have shown, but with additional freedom~\cite{Andrianov1993,Fernandez1998,Samsonov1999}.
+Along with consideration of higher-order intertwining operators, a possible extension of our work could include designing potentials for relativistic quantum revivals~\cite{prl104-120403-strange}.

 [1]{} [1]{#1}